Print This Bible Study

 1) Solomon Properly Equipped

-Shortly after Solomon ascended the throne following the death of David, the Lord appeared to him in a dream and said, “Ask what I shall give thee.”
+Shortly after Solomon ascended the throne following the death of David, the Lord appeared to him in a dream and said, “Ask!
+What shall I give you?”
 Solomon, recognizing that he was but as a “little child” in understanding the affairs of state within the kingdom over which he ruled asked for wisdom and knowledge.
 Solomon asked God for the ability to judge the people of Israel in equity, justice, and righteousness.

-Such a request pleased the Lord, and Solomon was granted not only “wisdom and knowledge but also “riches, and wealth, and honor.”
-His ability to rule, his material wealth, and the respect that he commanded — all coming from the hand of the Lord — would later be shown to exceed that of any king upon the face of the earth (1 Kings 3:5-15; 2 Chronicles 1:7-17).
+Such a request pleased the Lord, and Solomon was granted not only “wisdom and knowledge but also “riches and honor.”
+His ability to rule, his material wealth, and the respect which he commanded — all coming from the hand of the Lord — would later be shown to exceed that of any king upon the face of the earth (1 Kings 3:5-15; 2 Chronicles 1:7-17).

-Solomon was told what had allegedly occurred; and as he listened to both women claiming the living child, he was unable to ascertain which one of the two was the true mother.
+Solomon was told what had allegedly occurred; and as he listened to both women claiming the living child, he was unable to ascertain which one was the true mother.
 He then called for a sword and commanded that the child be divided into two parts, giving half to each woman.
-Solomon, in his wisdom, knew that the true mother would be revealed through the actions that each woman would take when they heard his decision.
+Solomon, in his wisdom, knew that the true mother would be revealed by the actions that each woman would take when they heard his decision.

 It was a true report that I heard in my own land of your acts and of your wisdom.